-A good number of years passed with little or no growth in my skills, techniques, or knowledge of what "quilting" encompassed in the 90s.
-I firmly believe this was because of a lack of interaction with other quilters via classes, bees or guilds.
+A good number of years passed with little or no growth in my skills, techniques, or knowledge of what "quilting" encompassed in the 1990s.
+I firmly believe this was because of a lack of interaction with other quilters via classes, bees, or guilds.
 Around 1999, I was invited to join a bee that met near my home and that began my true love of all things quilty and the camaraderie that comes with it.
-In 2000, I discovered the Houston International Quilt Festival - held just an hour drive from my home - and I haven't missed one since; taking about 120 classes along the way.
+In 2000, I discovered the Houston International Quilt Festival - held just an hour's drive from my home - and I haven't missed one since; taking about 120 classes along the way (and now I've taught there for three years!)
 I next joined a guild and attended classes hosted by the guild as well.
-New skills were learned, new techniques were explored, and myriad of exciting teachers and classes happened.
+New skills were learned, new techniques were explored, and a myriad of exciting teachers and classes, and techniques happened.

-In 2011, an opportunity arose to purchase Quilting Adventures, a company that hosted 3, 4, and 5 day quilting retreats.
+In 2011, an opportunity arose to purchase Quilting Adventures, a company that hosted 3, 4, and 5-day quilting retreats.
 So, my daughter and I did just that.
-This new adventure gave me to opportunity to select instructors for the retreats and explore their many varied talents and techniques.
-The business also introduced me to hundreds of eager, talented and generous fellow quilters.
+This new adventure gave me the opportunity to research the many varied techniques of incredibly talented teachers while selecting instructors for the retreats.
+The business also introduced me to hundreds of eager, talented, and generous fellow quilters.
 During this time I met and studied with Louisa Smith and made a quilt from her book, “A New Twist on Strips and Curves.”

-In 2017, Louisa was booked for a retreat with Quilting Adventures and during that class a lovely friendship blossomed.
-Just as Quilting Adventures was closing, Louisa was cutting back on her teaching and also wanted to pass on her template business.
-I purchased Louisa's template business and am manufacturing, promoting and selling her templates and teaching classes including Louisa's original Strips 'n Curves technique.
+In 2017, Louisa was booked for a retreat with Quilting Adventures and during that class, a lovely friendship blossomed.
+Just as Quilting Adventures was closing, Louisa was cutting back on her teaching and also wanted to pass on her template and teaching business.
+I purchased Louisa's template business and have been manufacturing, promoting, and selling her templates and teaching classes using them, including Louisa's original Strips 'n Curves technique, since 2018.